vanHeemstraSystems/nix/README.md

 Based on "NixOS & Flakes Book - An unofficial book for beginners" at https://nixos-and-flakes.thiscute.world/

+Based on "NixOS & Flakes Book on Github" at https://github.com/ryan4yin/nixos-and-flakes-book

 ## 100 - Introduction

 See [README.md](./100/README.md)